dustinwhisman/spacedoor/README.md

 # Spacedoor

 This is a living document for the rules, archetypes, and recommendations for the first edition of the Spacedoor RPG.
+For the second edition, check the spacedoor branch.

 ## Getting Started